Functional Neurosurgery Fellowship

 Other Information

-• Opportunity for research: Both Drs.
-Sharan and Wu are active researchers, routinely performing research on epilepsy, chronic pain and functional neurosurgery procedures.
+• Opportunity for research: Our faculty are active researchers, routinely performing research on epilepsy, chronic pain and functional neurosurgery procedures.
 Dr. Wu, who has a secondary appointment in radiology, takes a particular interest in neuro-imaging and has recently started an advanced image processing lab.
-Dr. Sharan takes interest in research regarding outcomes and the economics surrounding spine surgery and functional neurosurgery.
+Dr. Matias is involved with research using spinal cord stimulation to help patients with spinal cord injury stand or walk again.
+And Dr. Hines has a particular interest in epilepsy research

 • Call responsibilities: The functional fellow does not take call.